facebook pixel

 Definition of Sabbatical Leave

 Sabbatical leave is an extended period of leave granted to employees, typically for personal growth, skill development, or work-life balance.
-Unlike regular vacations or sick leave, sabbatical leave is often unpaid and is offered as a reward for staying with a company for many years.
-It started in academia, where professors took sabbaticals for research and study, but now it is a popular benefit in many industries.
+Unlike regular vacations or sick leave, it is often unpaid and offered as a reward for staying with a company for many years.
+Sabbaticals started in academia, where professors took them for research and study, but now they are a popular benefit in many industries.

 Why Offer Sabbatical Leave?